-SECTION TWO - NEIGHBOURHOOD PLAN POLICIES
+SECTION TWO: POLICIES

-A SUSTAINABLE KIBWORTH
+1. A SUSTAINABLE KIBWORTH

 The purpose of the UK Planning System as set out in the NPPF is to achieve sustainable development.
-This means ensuring that providing for the needs of the current generation does not make life worse for future generations.
+Thismeans ensuring that providing for the needs of the current generation does not make life worse for future generations.
 This Neighbourhood Plan has the need to secure sustainable development at its heart.
-This includes how much new development is required to meet the needs of the local community, where it should best go and how it should be designed, both for now and in the future.
+This includes how much new development is required to meet the needs of the local community, where itshould best go and how it should be designed, both for now and in the future.
 This encompasses all proposals for development which requires planning approval from the very smallest, such as an extension to a house, to larger housing developments and employment proposals.

 The Parish Councils will take a positive approach to the consideration of development proposals that contribute to sustainable development.
-This includes working with Harborough District Council, Leicestershire County Council, the local community, developers and other partners to encourage the formulation of development proposals which clearly demonstrate how sustainable development has been considered and addressed, and can be approved without delay.
+This includes working with Harborough District Council, Leicestershire County Council, the local community, developers and other partners to encourage the formulation of development proposals which clearly demonstrate how sustainable development has been considered and addressed and can be approved without delay.

-NPPF paragraph 11 states that applications for planning permission must be determined in accordance with the development plan unless other material considerations indicate otherwise.
-Once the Kibworth Villages Neighbourhood Plan has been made, the policies will form part of the development plan along with those in the adopted Harborough Local Plan/Local Development Framework.
-The Policies in the Neighbourhood Plan provide more locally specific requirements to help achieve the community's vision for the area.
+NPPF paragraph 2 states that applications for planning permission must be determined in accordance with the development plan unless other material considerations indicate otherwise.
+The Kibworth Villages Neighbourhood Plan forms part of the development plan along with those in the adopted Harborough Local Plan / Local Development Framework.
+The Policies in the Neighbourhood Plan provide more locally specific requirements to help achieve the community's visionfor the area.

-The Community Actions (set out in the Appendices) do not form part of the Neighbourhood Development Plan.
+The Community Actions (set out in Appendix 8) do not form part of the Neighbourhood Plan.

-B) LIMITS TO DEVELOPMENT
+LIMITS TO DEVELOPMENT